papermerge/documentation/docs/setup/s3backend.md

 Note that both `webapp` and `s3worker` need to have access same `PAPERMERGE__REDIS__URL` and `PAPERMERGE__DATABASE__URL`.

-Here is an example of docker compose file:
+In following is an example of docker compose file which features S3 backend:

 ```yaml